-With current liabilities at CN¥29.45M, the company has been able to meet these obligations given the level of current assets of CN¥68.39M, with a current ratio of 2.32x.
-Usually, for Energy Services companies, this is a suitable ratio since there’s sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+With current liabilities at CN¥26m, it appears that the company has been able to meet these obligations given the level of current assets of CN¥101m, with a current ratio of 3.88x.
+Having said that, many consider a ratio above 3x to be high.

 Can RCON service its debt comfortably?

 RCON’s level of debt is appropriate relative to its total equity, at 22%.
 RCON is not taking on too much debt commitment, which may be constraining for future growth.
 Investors’ risk associated with debt is very low with RCON, and the company has plenty of headroom and ability to raise debt should it need to in the future.

 RCON’s debt level is appropriate for a company its size, and it is also able to generate sufficient cash flow coverage, meaning it has been able to put its debt in good use.
 Furthermore, the company exhibits proper management of current assets and upcoming liabilities.
 I admit this is a fairly basic analysis for RCON’s financial health.
 Other important fundamentals need to be considered alongside.
 I recommend you continue to research Recon Technology to get a better picture of the stock by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for RCON’s future growth?
 Take a look at our free research report of analyst consensus for RCON’s outlook.